Athens Libraries & Athens Bookshops – A Guide for Book Lovers in Greece

 Here are the best cafés near Athens libraries and bookstores to enjoy your latest literary discovery.

-1. Little Tree Books & Coffee – A Café Meant for Reading
+1. Little Tree Books & Coffee, a Café Meant for Reading

 Little Tree Books & Coffee is a bookstore café turned haven for book lovers in the heart of Athens.
 Located just steps from the Acropolis, this café offers a calm escape from the tourist crowds.
 The vibe?
 Warm wooden bookshelves, soft music, and an outdoor courtyard perfect for reading.

-📌 Pro Tip: Sit outside on the patio for a quiet reading session.
+Pro Tip: Sit outside on the patio for a quiet reading session.
 If you’re visiting after a trip to the Acropolis, this is the best spot to relax with your new book.

-2. Public Café – A Rooftop Escape with a View
+2. Public Café, a Rooftop Escape with a View

 Hidden above the Public department store in Syntagma Square, Public Café is one of the best-kept secrets in Athens.
 With panoramic views of the Acropolis and Parliament, this is an ideal spot to sip coffee, flip through a new book, and soak in the city skyline.

-📌 Insider Tip: Go at sunset for an unforgettable reading experience with a golden view of Athens.
+Athens Insider Tip: Go at sunset for an unforgettable reading experience with a golden view of Athens.

-3. Evripidis Café – A Literary Coffee Spot in Halandri & Kifisia
+3. Evripidis Café, a Literary Coffee Spot in Halandri & Kifisia

 Inside one of Athens’ oldest and most respected bookstores, the Evripidis Café in Halandri and Kifisia is the perfect place to sit down with a book and enjoy a well-made cup of coffee.
 It has an indoor café on the first floor and an outdoor courtyard, providing options for both cozy winter reads and sunny afternoon study sessions.

-☕ What to Order.
+What to Order.
 Their Greek coffee is rich and authentic, served in a briki (traditional copper pot).
 If you have a sweet tooth, pair it with a slice of galaktoboureko, a custard-filled pastry soaked in syrup.
 They also serve savory quiches and cheese pies for a light lunch.

-4. Philos Athens – The Most Stylish Café Near Kolonaki’s Bookstores
+4. Philos Athens, the Most Stylish Café Near Kolonaki’s Bookstores

 Located just a few steps from Booktique and Politeia, Philos Athens is one of the most stylish coffee spots in the city.
 This minimalist café and concept store is housed in a beautifully restored neoclassical building, making it a serene place to enjoy coffee, read, and work.

-☕ What to Order.
+What to Order.
 Their flat white is a favorite among regulars, known for its smooth and balanced flavor.
 Pair it with their avocado toast or a freshly baked almond croissant for a light yet satisfying brunch.

-📌 Pro Tip: If you need a quiet space to work or read, Philos has plenty of natural light and cozy seating, great for a long, uninterrupted reading session.
+Athens Pro Tip: If you need a quiet space to work or read, Philos has plenty of natural light and cozy seating, great for a long, uninterrupted reading session.

 5. Black Duck Garden – A Hidden Literary Café

-Tucked away in a hidden courtyard behind the National Library of Greece, Black Duck Garden feels like a literary escape from the busy city streets.
+In a hidden courtyard behind the National Library of Greece, Black Duck Garden feels like a literary escape from the busy city streets.
 With lush greenery, classical music, and an artistic crowd, it’s an ideal place to read, think, and relax.

-☕ What to Order.
-Their Greek iced coffee (frappé) is a must-try — it’s strong, frothy, and refreshing.
+What to Order.
+Their Greek iced coffee (frappé) is a must-try.
+It’s strong, frothy, and refreshing.
 If you’re visiting in the evening, they also serve Greek wines and cocktails.
 For food, the cheese and spinach pie is a traditional favorite.

 6. TAF (The Art Foundation) – A Hidden Courtyard Café for Readers